 Recreational vehicles (RVs) like motorhomes and travel trailers are popular choices for people looking to travel in the comfort of their own vehicle.

-Nowadays the selection of motorhomes and travel trailers available are endless, so it’s important to choose the insurance rating that is best suited to your specific recreational vehicle.
-See below for types of motorhome insurance and trailer insurance we provide, as well as discounts and additional rating available.
+The selection of motorhomes and travel trailers are endless, so it’s important to choose the insurance rating that is best suited to your specific recreational vehicle.
+See below for types of motorhome insurance and trailer insurance we cover, as well as discounts and additional rating available.

-Motorhomes are a self-propelled vehicle, specifically designed and manufactured to include living accommodations for the purpose of recreational travel.
+Motorhomes are a self-driven vehicle, specifically designed and manufactured to include living accommodations for the purpose of recreational travel.

 There are a variety of motorhomes available on the market for people who want to live out the RV lifestyle, including: